mitra42/corona-tracker/README.md

 ### Getting it out there.

+(Update - QRis deprioritised and might not happen)
 The QR version is intended to be viral - i.e.
 * as a business owner, transit driver, meeting organizer, you can print out the QR code - which attracts attention of users
 * as a user, you can click even if the business has no visible QR code
 * Its useful even if its only one event with 50 people.

-The location-tracker version doesnt have the virality, but its easy of participation and saturation of Covid news may make it easy to get out there.
+(Update - web based geo-location deprioritised and might not happen if we can get tracker apps to work well) The web based geo-location version doesnt have the virality, but its easy of participation and saturation of Covid news may make it easy to get out there.

-The API based versions have the advantage of using apps people probably already have.
+The tracker app API based versions have the advantage of using apps people probably already have.

 ### Technology